 Financial Aid for First Years Not Known

-Unfortunately, we can't provide you with details on freshman financial aid at Rush University, because that information is unavailable.
-This might be because the school caters to adult learners (non-traditional).
-If you carry on reading, we may have some data below about all undergraduates.
+We cannot provide you with info on freshman financial aid from Beth Medrash Meor Yitzchok, because that information is unavailable.
+This might be because the school does not serve traditional students but rather specializes in adult learners.
+If you keep reading, we might have some information below about all undergrads.

-Financial aid contains loans, grants, and scholarships.
-However, college loans must be repaid, so they aren't a true discount.
+Financial aid includes scholarships, grants, and student loans.
+However, college loans have to be repaid, thus they aren't a true college discount.

-Concerned about the loans that might be included in your financial aid package?
-See the average amount of debt per student at Rush University.
+Concerned about the loans that might be part of your financing deal?
+See the average amount of debt per student at Beth Medrash Meor Yitzchok.